-Once you have assembled your list of factors, determine the types of services you could provide to the client or client type, and identify how you could shape (or at least discuss) these services to address the client's principal concerns; e.g., "We assume that you...., and therefore, when we ....., we....."
+Once you have assembled your list of factors, determine the types of services you could provide to the client or client type, and identify how you could shape (or at least discuss) these services to address the client's principal concerns; e.g., "We assume that you..., and therefore, when we ...., we....."
 Then send a letter to a prospect, or (far more preferably) meet with a prospect, or propose to a prospect, or any combination thereof, and apply this client-focused approach.

-- an executive summary; - an orienting overview or introduction; - a discussion of how you conducted your research; - a list of the issues you developed, identifying how your firm can shape its services or presentation; - a report on results of your "real-life" application; - a discussion of how you will use your experience within the firm; and - other material that you believe is appropriate.
+- an executive summary; - an orienting overview or introduction in which you discuss the project's purposes and goals; - a discussion of how you conducted your research; - a list of the issues you developed, identifying how your firm can shape its services or presentation; - a report on results of your "real-life" application; - a discussion of how you will use your experience within the firm; and - other material that you believe is appropriate.